 Wage withholding tax is an income tax due by an employee, to be withheld and paid by the employer on a - usually - monthly basis.
 The employee can credit the tax against his personal income tax eventually due.
-On certain fringe benefits (lump sum) tax may be due by the employer on the basis of the Employment Costs Scheme (werkkostenregeling; WKR).
+On certain fringe benefits (lump sum) tax may be due by the employer on the basis of the Employment Costs Scheme (werkkostenregeling; 'WKR').
 This scheme provides specific tax regulations for reimbursements or allowances for work related expenses.

 Use the possibilities of the WKR to optimize the tax treatment of the remuneration package of your employee who is coming from abroad.
 Special attention should be given to the 30%-ruling.
-Reference is made to chapter 4 on the 30%-ruling.